 This Act is to be read with the Sentencing Act 1995.

-4. Interpretation and abbreviations
+4. Terms and abbreviations used in this Act

 (1) If not defined in this Act words and expressions in this Act have the same definitions as in the Sentencing Act 1995 and in particular, in Part 13 of that Act.